usnistgov/xslt-blender/README.md

 The latest `lib` outputs will be pushed to the repository, so you only have to compile if you modify or extend the source code.

+`npm install` to install or reinstall the Typescript configuration.

 Source code is in `src`.
 This is all Typescript compiled on NodeJS, so (with Typescript installed) `tsc` to produce Javascript runtime libraries.

 ### Serving from `localhost`